Three reasons why schools should offer mental health interventions

 Understanding what works best so we can help more young people better

-Our upcoming evidence review will provide insight outcomes that different school-based mental health interventions can achieve for adolescents.
+Our upcoming evidence review (published July 2021) will provide insight outcomes that different school-based mental health interventions can achieve for adolescents.
 We will pay attention to the context under which the interventions were proven to be effective, what the notable facilitators and barriers to implementation are and who delivered the effective interventions.
 We will also highlight which interventions have evidence of positive effects being maintained at long term follow-up.

 It is important to utilise the potential of schools to deliver effective early interventions to boost pupils’ mental health.
 Understanding what works is important in the commissioning and delivery of effective interventions, so that pupils’ mental health and wellbeing are enhanced, their long-term outcomes are improved, and pressure on downstream services is reduced.